nguyenvananh0311/ACES_MobileApp/README.md

-# ems
+# EMS

 A new Flutter project.

 ## Getting Started

-ems Application - Setup Guide
+EMS Application - Setup Guide
 ## Overview
 This repository contains the code for the ems app with the package name com.mekongnet.ems The app is designed to use Firebase for push notifications.